 Enter the family planning meeting.

-Now, you can just sit your family down once in a while and find out what’s on the schedule, and think that’s good enough.
+You can definitely sit your family down once in a while and find out what’s on the schedule, and think that’s good enough.
 No. It’s no different than just relying on the calendar to tell you everything.
-You need to really use your family planning time effectively so that your household will run with out a hitch—and be happier for it.
+You need to really use your family planning time effectively so that your household will run without a hitch—and be happier for it.

 We prefer to call our planning meetings “family council.”
 This allows us to do more with it than just work out scheduling.
-I have 8 tips that will help make your family councils as effective as possible, and to get the most return on the time spent doing it.
+Following are 8 tips that will help make your family councils as effective as possible, and to get the most return on the time spent doing it.

 It should come as no surprise that consistency is the key to a successful family council.
 If you know me at all, it will also be no surprise to you that we are most definitely NOT consistent with these.
 This is something I’m always working on, too.

 When we do hold these meetings weekly, I feel so much more calm throughout the week because I have a contingency plan—I know what should happen, but I also know what the possible snafus might be, and I can plan accordingly.
 When we hold the meetings only some of the time, I feel much more frenetic and stressed on the days for which I don’t have clear plans made.